professorbee/ada-kakoune/README.md

 # Ada mode for Kakoune

-This file provides syntax highlighting for Ada in Kakoune, as well as some other small benefits like auto-indentation (which doesn't yet work perfectly).
+This file provides syntax highlighting for Ada in Kakoune.

 To install, chuck the file in your autoload folder.

-There are some improvements I'd like to make before I call this complete.

-The main pain point is that `begin` and other such keywords aren't reduced in indentation when you insert them.
-In the meantime, make heavy use of the `<` and `>` keys.
+## Status

+I don't consider this complete quite yet -- I'd like the auto-indentation to be consistent and predictable first.

 Other reasonable improvements I'd like to make:
- - Auto-fill `begin ... end Proc;` when you type `is`
+ - Auto-fill `begin ... end Thing;` when you type `is`
+ - Provide a convenient means to type those big box-comments
- - Correctly auto-indent long lists of aspects (`with Pre => ..., Post => ...`)
+ - Correctly align long lists of aspects (`with Pre => ..., Post => ...`)
  - Maybe highlight `end Pack;` or `end Func;` correctly.
 Probably too hard, though.

-Anyway, hopefully you find this useful.
+Hopefully you find this useful.
 Feel free to open an issue if you encounter any problems.

-# Preview
+## Preview

 ![](https://wtok.keybase.pub/ada-kakoune.png)